JohanBaltie/MSBuildSelector/Readme.md

 	"msbuild_selector":
 	{
-		# The list of "root projects" a.k.a solutions in the VS world
+		# The optional list of "root projects" a.k.a solutions in the VS world
 		"projects": [
 			{
 				"name": "Project name",